The Chef Knife Showdown: The Santoku Knife vs. The Chef’s Knife

-As the most popular multipurpose kitchen knives, both the Santoku knife and the chef’s knife can be used for a variety of meal prepping tasks, from slicing meats and fish to chopping fruits and vegetables to mincing herbs and spices.
+As the most popular multipurpose kitchen knives, both the chef’s knife and the Santoku knife can be used for a variety of meal prepping tasks, from slicing meats and other proteins to chopping fruits and vegetables and mincing herbs and spices.
 However, the differences in design and the way each knife hits the cutting board require different knife skills and cutting techniques.

 What is a Chef’s Knife?

 Designed specifically for the “pinch grip”, the double bevel blade of the chef’s knife measures anywhere between 8 and 12 inches long from heel to tip, and often features a bolster at the top of the handle (opposite the cutting edge) to keep your fingers from slipping while you work.

 The pinch grip, which is the best way to hold a chef’s knife, involves positioning your right (or left) index finger underneath the bolster and “pinching” the blade between the knuckle of your forefinger on one side and your thumb on the other with the rest of your fingers safely tucked under the handle.